senseigab/senseigab.github.io/_posts/EDS103/2022-08-04-PD8ConstructivismB.md

 Constructivism has encouraged a paradigm shift from teacher-centered to student-centered classrooms.
 However, given the different constraints on most teachers, perhaps it is best to see teacher-centeredness and student-centeredness as two points in a continuum.
 Where exactly our pedagogy should be located in that continuum, however, is situational - that is, it depends on the nature of our students, materials, facilities, and even learning atmospheres.
 Since these factors differ for each context, Dogancay-Aktuna and Hardman (2012)[^2] was correct in pointing out that there are no "best methods" for (language) teaching.

 Thus, I believe it is more productive to call on teachers to be sensitive to their own teaching and learning contexts instead of advocating for strongly constructivist methods.
 One way to develop such a sensitivity is to encourage and engage in classroom action research and become informed of what methods are appropriate for our students.
-In fact, it is possible to integrate different learning-teaching methods and approaches - become an eclectic teacher - in order to suite the needs of our learners.
+In fact, it is possible to integrate different learning-teaching methods and approaches - become an eclectic teacher - in order to suit the needs of our learners.
 Furthermore, we must engage in incessant reflection on what works best and what does not work in the classroom.

 [^1]: Freire, P. (2005). *Pedagogy of the oppressed: 30th anniversary edition*.
 Continuum.
 [^2]: Dogancay-Aktuna, S., & Hardman, J. (2012).
 Teacher education for EIL: Working toward a situated meta-praxis.
 In A. Matsuda (Ed.), *Principles and practices of teaching English as an international language* (pp. 103-118).
 Multilingual Matters.